hardwario/bc-website/content/doc/firmware/toolchain-guide.en.md

 ...and then use the device from the list altogether with the `--device` parameter, e.g.:

     bcf flash --device /dev/ttyUSB0 bigclownlabs/bcf-gateway-usb-dongle:latest

+this way the `bcf` will not ask you which serial port to use every time.

 ## Firmware Package Cache